 (CU/DU: centralized/distributed unit, IMS: IP multimedia subsystem, IoT: internet of things, MEC: multi-access edge computing, UHD: ultra high definition, V2X: vehicle to anything)

 This blog is only a high-level introduction to the complex topic of 5G network slicing.
-For more information about slicing in 5G, you can watch our relevant webinar.
+For more information about slicing in 5G, you can watch our relevant webinar or read our recent blog post to learn more about 5G standalone service challenges facing MNOs.
 For more details about the 5G architecture and pertinent concepts such as network function virtualization (NFV) and software-defined networking (SDN) or about 5G deployment and operational challenges, please consult EXFO’s website or contact EXFO.